tgherzog/wbg-esg-website/about.md

 Country Credit Risk Group and other groups.

-The [Sovereign ESG Data Framework][fw] incorporates data relevant to all 17 Sustainable Development Goals.
+The [Sovereign ESG Data Framework][fw] incorporates data relevant to all 17 [Sustainable Development Goals][sdgs].
 The Framework organizes data into themes the World Bank considers to be crucial for financial sector representatives to consider when assessing the contribution of investments or policies to sustainable development.
 The data set will evolve over time.
 The initial set of